 Citizen’s Advisory Commission for Community Grants (Formerly Review & Comment)

-FY2020 Funding Available: Applicants seeking operating funding for human-service type activities must use the CAC for Community Grants application.
+Applicants providing human-service type activities seeking funding for operations must use the CAC for Community Grants application.
 These funds are designated to support critical services provided by nonprofit 501(c)(3) organizations that address identified City of Nashua needs and priorities.
-Proposals for funding should demonstrate that requests directly address one or more of the following: affordable housing/homelessness; affordable health/dental care; youth/anti-crime services; elderly services; economic development.
-Applications will be submitted online this year.
+Although not limited to these categories, funding is prioritized to: Child/Youth Development; Economic/Workforce Development; Educational Achievement; Elderly Services; Health/Dental Care; Homelessness/Housing; Mental Health/Substance Misuse.

 Agendas & Minutes